astronomer/docs/astro/reporting-dash-exports.md

 :::tip

-You can learn more about how Astro provides visibility for platform admins into your teams' Airflow Deployments with the Astro Academy [Reporting](https://academy.astronomer.io/learning-bytes-reporting) Learning Byte.
+Watch the Astro Academy [Reporting](https://academy.astronomer.io/learning-bytes-reporting) Learning Byte video to learn more about how observe your teams' Airflow Deployments.

 :::